-- The devotee must abstain from consuming meat, alcohol, physical and verbal abuses in any form.
+- The devotee must abstain from consuming meat, alcohol, physical and verbal abuse in any form.

 Millions of devotees still undertake the conventional path of mountainous forest, which is approximately 45 km from Erumely.
 They say Lord Ayyappa himself took this route.

-Pilgrims carry a cloth bundle called Irumudi kettu, and set out in groups under their Guruswamy (Leader).
-Each irumudi kettu contains the traditional offerings.
+Pilgrims carry a cloth bundle called Irumudi kettu and set out in groups under their Guruswamy (Leader).
+Each irumudi kettu contains traditional offerings.